Towra Point Nature Reserve

 - Please note

-- To ensure that this nature reserve is enjoyed for generations to come, please be sure to visit NSW Fisheries and that you stay within the beach area.
+- To ensure that this nature reserve is enjoyed for generations to come, please be sure to follow NSW Fisheries advice.

 - Remember to take your binoculars if you want to bird watch.

 A honeycomb-coloured stretch of sand surrounding a wildlife reserve, Towra Beach is wonderfully unassuming and a great place to escape from the crowds.

 16km south west of Sydney, Towra Beach’s mix of protected wetlands, sand flats and seagrass can only be reached by boat or paddling.
 More than likely, you’ll enjoy this tranquil beach on your own, so pack a picnic or build a sandcastle by its calm waters.
 Any visitors will mostly be of the winged kind; rare migrating birds wade the coastline.